derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 # Simulate how hackers crack user PINs/password by using brute force and dictionary attacks

 In computer systems, user passwords aren't stored in the computer database in plain text.
-Instead of plain text, passwords are converted into a hash value by using a one-way hashing function.
+Instead, passwords are hashed by using a one-way hashing algorithm.
 The hash function takes a variable-length input string and converts it into a fixed-length string.
-This function is called one-way as it's is designed to convert a password into a hash, but there's no way of or it's hard for a reverse process.
+This function is called one-way as it's designed to convert a password into a hash, but there's no way or it's hard for a reverse process.

 A reason for hashing passwords is to prevent them from being read if the computer system is compromised by hackers.
-Even with this measure, hackers can still crack user passwords by using dictionary attack.
+Even with hashing, hackers can still crack user passwords by using a combination of dictionary and brute force attack.

-In this mini-project, you'll write code to demonstrate how hackers crack user personal identification numbers (PINs) by using a stollen database of PINs hashes
+In this mini-project, you'll write code to demonstrate how hackers crack user personal identification numbers (PINs) by using a stollen database of PINs hashes.

 ## Dictionary and bruite force attack example